Risk of Covered Calls

 The Risk of Covered Calls: What You Need to Know Before Trading Options

 Covered calls are one of the most popular options strategies for generating extra income.
 But while they’re less risky than other option strategies, they aren’t risk-free.
-So, before using covered calls as part of your investment strategy, it’s critical to understand the risks and the steps you can take to mitigate them.
+It is critical to understand the risk of covered calls and the steps you can take to mitigate it before using them as part of your investment strategy.

 Let’s take a look at how covered calls work, what risks you’re assuming, and strategies to help mitigate those risks.